According to the latest scientific research, lying around on the couch for too long will make you physically weaker.

 "It’s very difficult to overeat on a low carb diet because meat is satiating.
 No one binge eats on steak and eggs.
 They binge eat on high-carb foods, because those foods override the shutoff response in the hypothalamus." - Dr. Mary Dan Eades, M.D.

 Any supplement you or your kids take should be made from real food.
 This is the only way your body can absorb the vitamins

 When it comes to nutrition and your health, absorption is everything.
 It's not what's in your vitamins - it's what vitamins end up in you.
-This separates a good supplement from the grocery store cheapies.
+This separates a good supplement from the Amazon and grocery store cheapies.

 Over 90% of the vitamins on the market today are not fully absorbed by the body.
 What's the point of taking a supplement if your body cannot use it?

 According to this guy, here's what happens to your body after drinking a Diet Coke or any other diet soft drink:

 In the first 10 minutes: The soda's phosphoric acid attacks the enamel of your teeth, while artificial sweeteners like aspartame hit your system.
 The aspartame may trick your body into thinking it has just processed sugar.

 In 20 minutes: The soda can trigger the production of insulin in your body, which sends your body into fat storage mode.